Zaozzz/zaozzz.github.io/index.md

 🎓 I’m an enthusiastic undergraduate student (Class of 2023) majoring in **Artificial Intelligence** at the [School of Computer Science and Technology](https://www.sdjzu.edu.cn/jsjkx/index.htm), [Shandong Jianzhu University](https://www.sdjzu.edu.cn/).

-💡 My research interest primarily focuses on **multimodal large models** and their applications in intelligent systems.

 📌 <span style="color:#FF6666">Currently seeking Master's or Ph.D. opportunities starting in Fall 2027.</span>

 ---